anuraagprasaad/yelp-smack/README.md

       sudo docker run -ti --net=host newyorker/yelp-new spark-shell -i /opt/yelp/SparkSQLYelpDataProcessing.txt --driver-memory 10g --      executor-memory 10g --conf spark.mesos.executor.docker

 -- You can change the memory as per your available system memory

+-- That's it.
+All the queries will be automatically executed inside the SPARK-SHELL